 INFLUENZA VACCINE REQUIREMENTS

-New Jersey requires all children six months through 59 months of age attending any licensed child care center or preschool facility annually receive at least one dose of influenza vaccine between September 1 and December 31 of each year.
+New Jersey requires all children six months through 59 months of age attending any licensed child care center or preschool facility annually to receive at least one dose of influenza vaccine between September 1 and December 31 of each year.
 Children who are vaccinated with the 2012-2013 seasonal influenza vaccine prior to September 1 are considered in compliance with the regulation.
 There is no grace period for unvaccinated children.
-Students who have not received the influenza vaccine by December 31st must be excluded from the child care/preschool facility for the duration of influenza season (through March 31st), until they receive at least one dose of the influenza vaccine, or until they turn 60 months of age.
-An Immunization Requirements FAQs at is available at:
+Students who have not received the influenza vaccine by December 31st must be excluded from the child care/preschool facility for the duration of influenza season (through March 31st) until they receive at least one dose of the influenza vaccine, or until they turn 60 months of age.
+An Immunization Requirements FAQ is available at:

 Schools are required to have automated external defibrillators and to establish emergency action plans for responding to sudden cardiac events.
 The complete law may be accessed at

 NJ FAMILY CARE

 Department of Education requires school districts to make accessible information regarding the NJ FamilyCare Program for students who are knowingly without medical coverage.
 For more information regarding the NJ FamilyCare program, you may go to www.njfamilycare.org/.